Alstom: Alsthom (1928–1989)

 In 1969, Compagnie Générale d'Électricité (CGE) became the majority shareholder of Alsthom.
 In 1976, Alsthom merged with Chantiers de l'Atlantique, becoming Alsthom Atlantique.
 Thus, the business expanded into marine.
 The next year, it constructed the first 1300 MW generator set for the Paluel Nuclear Power Plant, setting a world record with an output of 1500 MW.

 In 1978, Alsthom delivered its first TGV to SNCF.
 The TGV went on to break world rail speed records in 1981 (at 380 km/h) and in 1990 (at 515.3 km/h).
 It also set the world endurance record for high-speed train lines in 2001, travelling the 1067.2 km from Calais to Marseille in 3 hours and 29 minutes.
 In 1986, Alsthom Belfort received an order from EDF for the largest gas turbine in the world (212 MW).

-In 1988–89, holding company CGEE Alsthom acquired ACEC Énergie (hydroturbines and electrical equipment for the nuclear industry) and ACEC Automatisme (automation) from the dissolution of Belgian electrical engineering company ACEC.
-Alsthom acquired 100% of ACEC's transport division, renaming it ACEC Transport.
+In 1988–89, the holding company, CGEE Alsthom, acquired ACEC Énergie (hydroturbines and electrical equipment for the nuclear industry) and ACEC Automatisme (automation) from the dissolution of the Belgian electrical engineering company Ateliers de Constructions Electriques de Charleroi.
+Alsthom acquired 100% of ACEC's transport division and renamed it ACEC Transport.

 GEC Alsthom (1989–1998)

-In early 1989, GEC Alsthom was formed from a 50–50 merger of Alsthom and the Power Systems Division of the British General Electric Company; for Alsthom this move was intended to allow Alsthom to more successfully sell its products to export customers outside the French market.
-In May of that year, British rail vehicle manufacturer Metro-Cammell was acquired.
+In early 1989, GEC Alsthom was formed from a 50–50 merger of Alsthom and the Power Systems Division of the British General Electric Company; for Alsthom this move was intended to aid Alsthom in selling its products outside the French market.
+In May of that year GEC Alsthom bought British rail vehicle manufacturer Metro-Cammell.

 During the early-1990s, GEC Alsthom was the principal manufacturer of the British Rail Class 373, a variant of their TGV family specially designed for traversing the Channel Tunnel between the UK and France.
 Although collectively operated by Eurostar, the type was ordered by three different railway companies: 16 by SNCF, four by NMBS/SNCB, and 18 by British Rail, of which seven were shortened North of London sets.
 The first Class 373 set was completed at GEC Alstom's Belfort facility during 1992.

 In 1994, GEC Alsthom acquired a 51% shareholding in Linke-Hofmann-Busch from Salzgitter AG.
 In 1995, the company acquired the remaining shares in the steam turbine manufacturer MAN Energie.
 In early 1998, GEC Alsthom acquired the electrical contractor Cegelec, renaming it Alstom Power Conversion.

 In 1998, GEC Alsthom bought Italian firm SASIB's rail signalling subsidiary Sasib Railways, which included the former General Railway Signal (USA).

 In June 1998, GEC Alsthom was listed on the Paris Stock Exchange; both GEC and Alcatel elected to sell off part of their stakes (23.6% each).
 Around this time, the company was officially renamed Alstom.
-Retained by Alstom, the former Metro-Cammell works in Washwood Heath were closed in 2005.